Protonauta/pingpong/README.md

 # pingpong
-Go lang program for testing go rutines and threading management
+Go program for testing go rutines and channels